Directional Scattering-Induced Optical Forces on a Mie Particle near a Metal Interface: INTRODUCTION

 From a practical perspective, an important unresolved problem is the sorting of resonant nanoparticles by size or spectral response.
 Conventional post-synthesis approaches, such as density-gradient separation of silicon colloids \cite{Karsakova2023}, can reduce size dispersion but do not enable in-situ, light-driven sorting.
 Optical forces offer an alternative route, where strong scattering can be exploited as a resource for force engineering.
-This concept underlies directional optical sorting and force control based on electric–magnetic interference \cite{Shilkin2017,Toftul2023PRL,Toftul2025ACS}.
+This concept underlies directional optical sorting and force control based on electric–magnetic interference \cite{Shilkin2017, Lank2018, Toftul2023PRL,Toftul2025ACS}.

-Moreover, Mie-resonant nanoparticles exhibit highly directional scattering not only in free space \cite{Fu2013,Neugebauer2016}, but also in their coupling to surface plasmon-polariton (SPP) modes near metal interfaces \cite{Sinev2018,Sinev2021}.
-Surface-wave-assisted optical manipulation has been extensively studied for effectively dipolar particles, where SPP excitation can generate pulling, trapping, or anti-trapping forces \cite{Petrov2016,Ivinskaya2017}.
-Here, we extend this approach to the regime of multipolar interference in resonant dielectric particles, where the interplay of electric and magnetic modes enables additional control over scattering channels and optical forces (see \ref{fig:scheme}), opening new opportunities for optical sorting.
+Moreover, Mie-resonant nanoparticles exhibit highly directional scattering not only in free space \cite{Fu2013,Neugebauer2016, Kiselev2020MultipoleScattering}, but also in their coupling to surface plasmon-polariton (SPP) modes near metal interfaces \cite{Sinev2018,Sinev2021}.
+Surface-wave-assisted optical manipulation has been extensively studied for effectively dipolar particles, where SPP excitation can generate pulling, trapping, or anti-trapping forces \cite{Petrov2016,Ivinskaya2017, Kalhor2016, giron-sedas_strong_2020}.
+While the plasmon assisted optical manipulation methods have been actively developed \cite{Juan2011, Zhang2021}, the optical force acting on resonant Mie particles near the dielectric and plasmonic interfaces has not been widely studied.

+In this paper, we extend the directional scattering of SPPs to the regime of multipolar interference in resonant dielectric particles, where the interplay of electric and magnetic modes enables additional control over scattering channels and optical forces (see \ref{fig:scheme}).
+We show that two dominant scattering channels — free space scattering and scattering into the evanescent (SPP) modes — contribute almost independently to the recoil optical force.
+The sign and amplitude of these forces strongly vary with the particle diameter, due to the spectral shift of Mie resonances.
+Based on this, we propose the cross-beam geometry with almost $2\pi$ control of the direction of lateral optical force, which opens a route to the optical sorting of Mie particles due to the directional scattering into the free-space and SPP modes.